ippontech/blog-usa/posts/kotlin-like-java-but-better-2.md

 We can run our tests one last time to ensure that our app still works as expected, and then we can sit back and admire our work!

 # Wrap up
-By converting our app from Java to Kotlin, we have been able to see some of the features Kotlin that kotlin offers, such as: Data Classes, Java interoperability, and Spring compatibility.
-We were also able to make the code in our app easier to read by reducing boilerplate code while maintaining a very similar structure.
+By converting our app from Java to Kotlin, we have been able to see some of the features that Kotlin offers, such as: Data Classes, Java interoperability, and Spring compatibility.
+We were also able to make the code in our app easier to read by reducing boilerplate code while maintaining a similar structure.

 Want to learn more about Kotlin?
 Check out these resources:
 - [Getting Started With Kotlin](https://kotlinlang.org/docs/getting-started.html)